redBorder/redborder-documentation/docs/ips/IPS_basics/ch2_redborder_installation.md

-# Installation of RedBorder IPS
+# Installation of Redborder IPS

-The following details the basic installation of a RedBorder IPS, which will be used to analyze traffic and detect intrusions.
+The following details the basic installation of a Redborder IPS, which will be used to analyze traffic and detect intrusions.
 Due to the specific and heavy workload, it is necessary to have a dedicated machine for this purpose.

 There are two installation modes for the IPS: the minimal version that emulates the behavior of a **proxy** and the integrated version on a node that acts as both an IPS and a **manager**.
 Depending on how we plan to install the IPS, we will use one or the other.

 ## Installation Requirements

-The successful implementation of the RedBorder IPS requires a machine with the **Rocky Linux 9** operating system installed.
-Additionally, the preinstallation of a RedBorder **Manager** against which to register the IPS is necessary.
+The successful implementation of the Redborder IPS requires a machine with the **Rocky Linux 9** operating system installed.
+Additionally, the preinstallation of a Redborder **Manager** against which to register the IPS is necessary.
 Here are the specifications for this IPS:

 === "Recommended"